callmeyaz/mutation-tracker/README.md

 Mutation-Tracker is built for keeping track of **dirty** state of properties within JSON objects.

-Let us suppose, we have a JSON object that has mutated multiple times, and we need to track properties that are changed.
+Let us suppose, we have a JSON object that mutates multiple times, and we need to track the properties that are changed with every mutation.

 This is where the ***mutation-tracker*** library shines.

-Mutation-tracker provides a set of APIs to flag mutations within JSON objects using path to properties using dot-notation.
+Mutation-tracker provides a set of APIs to set mutation descriptor to properties that have mutated within JSON objects.

 Consider the following example: